ratatui/ratatui-website/src/tutorial/ui.md

 # The Exit Popup
 We have a way for the user to view their already entered key-value pairs, and we have a way for the user to enter new ones.
 The last screen we need to create, is the exit/confirmation screen.

-In this screen, we are asking the user if they want to output the key-value pairs they have entered in the `stdout` pipe, or close without outputing anything.
+In this screen, we are asking the user if they want to output the key-value pairs they have entered in the `stdout` pipe, or close without outputting anything.
 ```rust,no_run,noplayground
 {{#include ../../ratatui-book-tutorial-project/src/ui.rs:exit_screen}}
 ```